ANUcybernetics/embedding-trajectories-experiments/fake-panic/README.md

 captioning model (currently BLIP).
 It also calculates the embedding (using ImageBind) for each output in the sequence.

-The `generate_image_embeddings.py` script is the workhorse, and it calls out to Replicate-hosted models to do the actual work.
+The `fake_panic` module (which can be executed as a script---see `project.scripts` in `pyproject.toml`) is the workhorse, and it calls out to Replicate-hosted models to do the actual work.

+To create a run (using `rye`):

+    REPLICATE_API_TOKEN=yourtokenhere123456 rye run fake-panic

+You will be prompted for the number of iterations and the initial prompt.
+After that, you're off to the races!

 Once completed, the sequence of outputs (including embeddings) is stored in `data/output.json` as an array inside a top-level dict, keyed by the ISO8601